valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_service.md

 Tools to manage services minted in the [Autonolas Protocol](https://docs.autonolas.network/protocol/).

 This command group consists of a number of functionalities to manage the life cycle of services that have been minted in the [Autonolas Protocol](https://docs.autonolas.network/protocol/).
+To understand about the life cycle of a service read [here](https://docs.autonolas.network/protocol/life_cycle_of_a_service/#terminated-bonded).

 !!! info